Madhuramakrishna/TechDocuments/XCode/Readme.md

 Calico combines flexible networking capabilities with run-anywhere security enforcement to provide a solution with native Linux kernel performance and true cloud-native scalability.
 Calico provides developers and cluster operators with a consistent experience and set of capabilities whether running in public cloud or on-prem, on a single node or across a multi-thousand node cluster.
 [ReadMore][Calico]

+## Grafana

+Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
+Create, explore, and share dashboards with your team and foster a data driven culture.

+## Prometheus

+An open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.

+## Prometheus Operator

+Prometheus Operator creates/configures/manages Prometheus clusters atop Kubernetes - coreos/prometheus-operator.

 [istio]: <https://www.redhat.com/en/topics/microservices/what-is-istio>